Excerpts from Littleton Lyceum show, January 2009:

-Len majored in guitar and early music at Antioch College, and he followed that with a two-year stint with a country-rock band in Idaho.
-He moved on to Boston to work in cabinet-making and model-making for the next 10 years.
-Then in 1983, the Majestic Bellowphone was conceived and constructed in his Cambridge basement, and he took it to the street, and took his place among the ranks of classic Harvard Square street acts.
+Len majored in guitar and early music at Antioch College, and followed that with two years of playing guitar in a country-rock band in Idaho.
+He finally gave up the glory of playing for drunkards in bars five nights a week, and went to work for 10 years as a professional cabinetmaker in the Boston area.
+In 1983, in his Cambridge basement, Len built the Majestic Bellowphone, and he took it to the streets along with his 5-ball juggling routine, taking his place among the ranks of classic Harvard Square street acts.

-In 1991, Len gained national recognition as a featured performer in the PBS' Lonesome Pine Special's One-Man Band Extravaganza, taped in Louisville KY at the Kentucky Center for the Arts (see video below).
-The year of 1998 saw Len appear in "A Taste of Passover" in Jordan Hall, Boston, which was also broadcast on national TV; he performed 22 shows in a week-long Festival of the Arts in Singapore; returned to the Kentucky Center for the Arts to appear with physical comedian Tomas Kubinek; and was featured on the experimental music CD “Orbitones, Spoon Harps and Bellowphones”.
-The following year he was back at Jordan Hall to perform his comedy in the filming of "A Taste of Chanukah" (see video below) and then he was off for the 2-week Tempozan Festival in Osaka, Japan.
+In 1991, Len gained national recognition as a featured performer in PBS' Lonesome Pine Specials' One-Man Band Extravaganza, taped at the Kentucky Center for the Arts in Louisville.
+In 1998 Len appeared in "A Taste of Passover" in Jordan Hall, Boston, which was also broadcast on national TV; he performed 22 shows in a week-long Festival of the Arts in Singapore; was invited back to the Kentucky Center for the Arts for a return engagement, and that year was also featured on the experimental music CD “Orbitones, Spoon Harps and Bellowphones”.
+The following year he was back at Jordan Hall to perform his comedy in the filming of "A Taste of Chanukah" and then he was off for the 2-week Tempozan Festival in Osaka, Japan.

-Len performed as the "Mad Minstrel", one of the daily acts at King Richard's Faire in Carver, MA in the fall of 2006.
-He also appears as the "Phenomenon" in the Revels Repertory Company's touring production of "There's a Meeting Here Tonight!"
+Len performed as the "Mad Minstrel", one of the daily acts at King Richard's Faire in Carver, MA in the fall of 2006 and 2007.
+He also appeared for several years' running as the "Phenomenon", in the Revels Repertory Company's touring production of "There's a Meeting Here Tonight!"

 Other performances on video